gtuck/web1430-Course-Docs/Canvas Export/ch-14-traversing-the-dom-counting-elements-and-handling-attributes.md

   - `console.log(has("contrabass", "chordophone")); // Expected output: undefined`

 Once you have completed the assignment, save your pen and submit the URL of your saved pen as your assignment submission.

+## What to Submit

+Submit the URL to your CodePen.